Inist-CNRS/ezs/packages/libpostal/README.md

 Returns **[Object](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object)**

-### parseAddress
+### expandAddressWith

 Takes a field of object containing an address to return the same object except for the field containing the address.
-This will contain the different fields found in the address.
+This will contain a standardized version of the address.

 #### Parameters